hotrodorm/hotrod/hotrod-project/hotrod-dynamicsql/README.md

       .endModificationQuery();
 ```

-We can now define the parameters, and run the query:
+We can now define the parameters and run the query:

 ```java
   Parameters params = dyn.newParameters();